okfn-brasil/serenata-toolbox/README.rst

 * MINOR: values have been added, existing values are unchanged
 * MAJOR: existing values have been changed or removed

+This is really important because every new code merged to `master` triggers the CI and then the CI triggers a new release to PyPI.
+The attemp to roll out a new version of the toolbox will fail without a version bump.
+So we do encorouge to add a version bump even if all you have changed is the `README.rst` — this is the way to keep the `README.rst` updated in PyPI.

+If you are not changing the API or `README.rst` in any sense and if you really do not want a version bump, you need to add `[skip ci]` to you commit message.

 And finally take *The Zen of Python* into account:

 ::